HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 7. General Operation/section 7-1 FM operation.md

 1. **Simplex Operation**: This is direct radio-to-radio communication.
 You and your buddy are on the same frequency, taking turns to transmit and receive.
 It's great for local chats or emergency communications when repeaters might be down.

-   Hey, want to know a handy frequency to remember? *146.520 MHz is the national calling frequency for FM simplex operations in the 2 meter band.* It's like the radio equivalent of a public square where hams gather to make initial contacts before moving to another frequency for a longer chat -- or just somewhere to "hang out" when driving a long distance where you may find people to talk to.
+   Hey, want to know a handy frequency to remember? {{< link id="T2A02" >}}*146.520 MHz is the national calling frequency for FM simplex operations in the 2 meter band.* It's like the radio equivalent of a public square where hams gather to make initial contacts before moving to another frequency for a longer chat -- or just somewhere to "hang out" when driving a long distance where you may find people to talk to.

 2. **Repeater Operation**: Remember those range-extending marvels we talked about earlier?
 Most VHF and UHF repeaters use FM.
 They listen on one frequency and transmit on another, vastly extending your range.

 3. **Narrow Band FM**: Many modern radios use Narrow Band FM to squeeze more channels into our precious spectrum.
 It's like the radio equivalent of compact parking - same car, smaller space.

-> **Key Information:** Simplex means transmitting and receiving on the same frequency.
-The national FM simplex calling frequency for 2 meters is 146.520 MHz.
+> **Key Information:** Simplex means transmitting and receiving on the same frequency. {{< link id="T2A11" >}} The national FM simplex calling frequency for 2 meters is 146.520 MHz.
 When using a repeater, you're operating in duplex mode (transmitting and receiving on different frequencies).

 #### FM Operating Tips